 Wallace combined her years of experience at the stove with her experience in the corporate world to create an educational channel that allows culinarians to pursue a career as business owners who cook for multiple clients in non-traditional venues.
 And to create and promote viable alternative career paths for professional culinarians in today’s changing world.

-In 2002, Wallace propelled the personal-chef segment of industry light years by signing a partnership agreement with the American Culinary Federation, Inc. (ACF) to award professional certification to eligible personal chefs, criteria for which Wallace helped develop.
+In 2002, Wallace propelled the personal-chef segment of industry light years by signing a partnership agreement with the American Culinary Federation, Inc. (ACF) to award professional certification to eligible personal and private chefs, criteria for which Wallace helped develop.
 APPCA remains the only organization to offer independent, third-party certification of personal and private chefs.

 Wallace is co-author (with Greg Forte, CEC, CCE, AAC) of The Professional Personal Chef: The Business of Doing Business as a Personal Chef (Wiley, 2008).
 This ground-breaking textbook for the academic market is the first definitive, comprehensive manual on launching a personal-chef career and operating a successful personal-chef business.

-Wallace is a longtime supporter and member of Les Dames d’Escoffier, Women Chefs & Restaurateurs, International Association of Culinary Professionals, American Culinary Federation and other notable organizations.
-She has served or currently serves as a board member of the San Diego chapter of Les Dames d’Escoffier.
+Wallace is a longtime supporter and member of Les Dames d’Escoffier International, Women Chefs & Restaurateurs, International Association of Culinary Professionals, American Culinary Federation and other notable organizations.
+She has served or currently serves as a board member of the San Diego chapters of ACF and Les Dames d’Escoffier.